r3morce/dotfiles-cachyos/README.md

-# Dotfiles Management
+# Dotfiles Management with GNU Stow

-**Super simple, maximum safety.** Two bash scripts with automatic backups, no symlinks.
+**Simple, clean, and portable dotfiles using GNU Stow and symlinks.**

 ---